su2code/su2code.github.io/_docs_v7/Slope-Limiters-and-Shock-Resolution.md

 <img src="../../docs_files/advection_example.png" width="600">

-Figure (3): A one period advection (red) of an initial condition (black) using various schemes, with and without limiters.
+Figure (3): A MATLAB simulation of one period advection (red) of an initial condition (black) using various schemes, with and without limiters.

 From the above example we note:
 * The **Lax-Wendroff** scheme produces oscillations near sudden gradients due to dispersion errors.
 From Godunov's theorem this is expected as the scheme is second-order accurate and does not utilize a limiter.